- HOW WE WILL TREAT PERSONAL DATA

-2.5 The Chair of the Club, is responsible for ensuring compliance with Data Protection Law and with this policy.
-As at the date of this policy becoming operational, the Chair is Alexander Bastin and his contact details are as follows: 07956 976 419 and firstname.lastname@example.org.
-Any questions about the operation of this policy or any concerns that the policy has not been followed should be referred in the first instance to him.
-Alexander Bastin’s successor as Chair of the Club shall take over responsibility as shall the successor’s successor and so on.
+2.5 The Chair of the Club is responsible for ensuring compliance with Data Protection Law and with this policy.
+Any questions about the operation of this policy or any concerns that the policy has not been followed should be referred in the first instance to the Chair who can be contacted at firstname.lastname@example.org.
+The successor as Chair of the Club shall take over responsibility as shall the successor’s successor and so on.

 - DEFINITION OF DATA PROTECTION TERMS

 3.1 Data is information that is stored electronically, on a computer, or in certain paper-based filing systems.

 3.2 Data Subjects for the purpose of this policy include all living individuals about whom we hold personal data.
 A Data Subject need not be a UK national or resident.
 All Data Subjects have legal rights in relation to their personal information.

 3.3 Personal data means data relating to a living individual who can be identified from that data either directly or indirectly.
 Personal data can be factual (for example, a name, address or date of birth) or it can be an opinion about that person, their actions and behaviour.
 Personal data has a very broad definition and if in doubt whether a certain set is or is not personal, we can presume it is.